freedomofpress/securedrop-client/app/architecture.md

 **Key features:**

+- Stores objects as JSON blobs from the server, using `json_extract` to denormalize certain fields for easier access and querying
 - Schema migrations via `dbmate`
 - Transaction-based updates for consistency
 - Generated columns for computed fields (e.g., `is_read`, `last_updated`)